KareemMohamedFathy/HaskellProject/README.md

 # HaskellProject
-Recommender system that uses the user purchases to suggest items for the user to buy
+Recommender system that uses the user purchases history to suggest items for the user to buy